 Kelly Cannell is emerging as a prominent Coast Salish artist from the Musqueam Nation in Vancouver, BC.
 Since birth, Kelly has been exposed to Coast Salish art and culture.
 At the age of 12, Kelly began her art career by creating her first collaborative silkscreen print with her mother Susan Point.

 Kelly’s travels throughout the years have been the foundation of her inspiration.
 While familiar with many different mediums, she has pursued her passion for glass, studying at Pilchuck Glass School and The Glass Furnace in Istanbul, Turkey.
 Constantly redefining her style and perspective, Kelly continues to challenge herself by expanding on traditional themes and pushing the boundaries of contemporary Coast Salish art.
 She has published several silkscreen prints and worked as a woodcarver and a painter on large projects.

-Kelly’s public works can been seen throughout the City of Vancouver: cast iron storm sewer covers (Memory design with Susan Point), Tail Ends, a carved and painted cedar piece at the Canadian Broadcasting Corporation (CBC) downtown office, stone medallion at West Broadway as well as works at the Vancouver Community College – Broadway campus and the Musqueam Community Centre.
+Kelly’s public works can be seen throughout the City of Vancouver: cast-iron storm sewer covers (Memory design with Susan Point), Tail Ends, a carved and painted cedar piece at the Canadian Broadcasting Corporation (CBC) downtown office, stone medallion at West Broadway as well as works at the Vancouver Community College – Broadway campus and the Musqueam Community Centre.